DiegoMartinezGlez/RaspberryWorkshop/picamera/README.md

 How to use Picamera in Raspberry.

-Picamera is the official camera from Raspberry but there are many compatible cameras from other vendors that also work fine (I had no problem with any other non-offical camera).
+Picamera is the official camera from Raspberry but there are many compatible cameras from other vendors that also work fine.

 ### Requirements: